MicrosoftDocs/msix-docs/msix-src/psf/psf-launch-apps-with-parameters.md

 The above PowerShell command will export the contents of the application into a local directory.

 ### Inject required files
 Add the required 32-bit and 64-bit Package Support Framework DLL(s) and executable files to the package directory.
-Use the following table as a guide, you'll also want to include any runtime fixes as required.
+Use the following table as a guide.
+You will also want to include any runtime fixes as required.
 Visit [Package Support Framework Runtime fixes](https://docs.microsoft.com/en-us/windows/msix/psf/package-support-framework) Docs article for guidance on using the Package Support Framework for runtime fixes.

 | Application executable is x64 | Application executable is x86     |
 |-------------------------------|-----------------------------------|